rixiobarrios/react-redux/redux.md

     return this.state
   }

-  // the ONE FUNCTION that handle any and all updates to our application-state reducer(action, state){
+  // the ONE FUNCTION that handles any and all updates to our application-state reducer(action, state){
     // decides what type of state change switch (action.type) {